Self-reconfiguring modular robot: Telepario

 three-dimensional replicas of people or objects, so lifelike that human senses would accept them as real.
 This would eliminate the need for cumbersome virtual reality gear and overcome the viewing angle limitations of modern 3D approaches.
 The replicas would mimic the shape and appearance of a person or object being imaged in real time, and as the originals moved, so would their replicas.
 One aspect of this application is that the main development thrust is geometric representation rather than applying forces to the environment as in a typical robotic manipulation task.
 This project is widely known as claytronics or Programmable matter (noting that programmable matter is a much more general term, encompassing functional programmable materials, as well).

 Bucket of stuff

-A third long-term vision for these systems has been called "bucket of stuff".
-In this vision, consumers of the future have a container of self-reconfigurable modules say in their garage, basement, or attic.
-When the need arises, the consumer calls forth the robots to achieve a task such as "clean the gutters" or "change the oil in the car" and the robot assumes the shape needed and does the task.
+A third long-term vision for these systems has been called "bucket of stuff", which would be a container filled with modular robots that can accept user commands and adopt an appropriate form in order to complete household chores.